koverda/TemperatureControlNetwork/README.md

 	- If the average temperature exceeds a high threshold, the coordinator deactivates a random active worker.
 	- If the average temperature falls below a low threshold, the coordinator activates a random inactive worker.
 	- The coordinator sends ControlMessage to the selected worker to change its state.

+**4.4 Worker Streaming to Coordinator**
+	- If requested through the UI (TODO), the selected worker streams real time data to the coordiantor.

 ## 6. Design Considerations